 Matter aims to make it easy for developers to create a secure and reliable solution.
 If you want your products to be interoperable with the major smart home ecosystems, Matter is the way to go.

 Matter, which began as Project CHIP (Connected Home over IP) started in December 2019.
 The starting companies were Amazon, Apple, Google, and others including Nordic Semiconductor.
 The goal is to agree on a unified application layer standard for connected things at home.
 Matter aims to make it easy for manufacturers to create secure and reliable solutions.
 These solutions will be interoperable with the major smart home ecosystems like Apple's Siri, Google's Assistant, and Amazon's Alexa.

-Nordic is actively involved and heavily contributing to Matter.
-We are also a main contributor to the OpenThread stack.
+Nordic is actively involved and one of the main contributors the development of Matter.
+We are the first company to receive a Thread 1.3 certification badge.
+This badge can be inherited by our customers for their Thread products and is a prerequisite for Matter over Thread.
+We are also a main contributor to the OpenThread stack and .
 This combined with our knowledge and experience in Bluetooth Low Energy makes us the ideal partner to start developing your applications.

 Our nRF Connect SDK has Matter support fully integrated, and our solution is ready for prototyping.
 We will continue to implement the newest updates with every release.
 To learn more, have a look at our user guide about Matter.